geocar/inet_ssh_dist/README.md

     -proto_dist inet_ssh

 and now everything goes over ssh.
-Even EPMD.
+Even [epmd](http://www1.erlang.org/doc/man/epmd.html).

 * No you don't need a special SSH server.
 * No you don't need the [Erlang SSH server](http://erlang.org/doc/apps/ssh/using_ssh.html) (and in fact, this isn't even supported yet)